Coupe de France: Numbering

 In Coupe de France matches, players are restricted to wearing the shirt numbers 1–20 regardless of the player's squad number.
 The starters are given the numbers 1–11.
+Currently, matches from quarter-finals onward allow players to wear their own numbers in their clubs.

 Overseas teams

 The cup was open to overseas teams starting in the 1961–62 season.
 In the 1974–75 season, the Golden Star was the first overseas team to beat a mainland team.
 The Martinique club beat US Melun 2–1 in the replay after 1–1 in the first game.
 The Golden Star was then the first overseas team to reach the round of 64.
 In the 1988–89 season, Le Geldar de Kourou was the first overseas team to reach the round of 32.
 In the 2019–20 season, JS Saint-Pierroise was the second overseas team to reach the round of 32.
 In the following season, Club Franciscain was the third overseas team to reach the round of 32.